 Sometime in college, I realized I had never once read a SFF novel with a trans person in it.
-When I went looking for such books, I found a lot of disappointment—a lot of speculative substitutes for trans people, like third-sexed aliens and magical body-swapping, and of the few books that offered real trans characters, most were either fetishistic erotica, only featured trans characters in minor secondary roles, or else were just obviously written by cis people who didn't know what they were talking about.
+When I went looking for such books, I found a lot of disappointment—a lot of speculative substitutes for trans people, like third-sexed aliens and magical body-swapping, and a lot of stuff that was just obviously written by cis people who didn't know what they were talking about.
+I started keeping a list of the few books I found that I thought actually had good representations of non-cisnormative gender.

 SFF with Genuine Trans & Non-Binary Protagonists